flame-engine/flame/doc/flame/rendering/layers.md

 objects for improved performance.
 However, they also have unique features which make them better suited for different use-cases.

+`Snapshot` is a Mixin that can be added to any `PositionComponent`.
+Use this for:

+- Mixing in to existing game objects (that are `PositionComponents`)
+- Caching game objects, such as sprites, that are complex to render
+- Drawing the same object many times without rendering it each time
+- Capturing an image snapshot to save as a screenshot (for example)

+`Layer` is a class.
+Use or extend this class for:

+- Structuring your game with logical layers (e.g. UI, foreground, main, background)
+- Grouping objects to form a complex scene, and then caching it (e.g. a background layer)
+- Processor support.
+Layers allow user-defined processors to run pre- and post- render.

 ## Layers